Rumors. Gossip. Fake news.

 If you're the subject of a rumor, gossip, or bullying, it's important to remember that not every bit of teasing is bullying.
 But when it escalates to that point, don't respond.
 Cut them off -- block the calls and texts, and block them on social media.

-Get in touch with your Internet service provider if the abuse is coming through a website or your cellphone.
+Get in touch with your Internet service provider if the abuse is coming through a website or your smartphone.
 Chances are the bully is violating their terms of service.
 If so, the offensive posts will disappear.
 You can also contact the police.
 There are laws against harassment, stalking, and threatening behavior.